mk3008/Carbunql/README.md

 This code adds an inner join expression to an existing select query and also adds a where condition.

+Note that no DBMS is required to run this demo.

 ```cs
 using Carbunql;
 using Carbunql.Building;